Kyphoplasty Is Performed To Reduce Pain Related To A Vertebral Compression Fracture

-Kyphoplasty and vertebroplasty treatments are procedures performed to reduce pain related to a vertebral compression fracture.
+Kyphoplasty treatments are procedures performed to reduce pain related to a vertebral compression fracture.
 Some conditions put people at increased risk of having a compression fracture.

-If you have the following conditions you could be a candidate for Kyphoplasty:
+If you have the following conditions and severe back pain secondary to a compression fracture, you could be a candidate for Kyphoplasty:

 - Bone cancer metastasis resulting in cracked or collapsed vertebrae